python/cpython/Doc/library/xml.etree.elementtree.rst

-   Parses an XML section into an element tree incrementally, and reports what's going on to the user.  *source* is a filename or :term:`file object` containing XML data.  *events* is a list of events to report back.
+   Parses an XML section into an element tree incrementally, and reports what's going on to the user.  *source* is a filename or :term:`file object` containing XML data.  *events* is a sequence of events to report back.
 The supported events are the strings ``"start"``, ``"end"``, ``"start-ns"`` and ``"end-ns"`` (the "ns" events are used to get detailed namespace information).
 If *events* is omitted, only ``"end"`` events are reported.